Dr. Tay Sha Howell, MD

 Medical Director of the Oklahoma Wound Center and the Diabetic Limb Salvage Program

 Dr. Howell is trained in wound care and hyperbaric oxygen therapy and has been practicing wound care since 2006.
 She has served as the Wound Care Medical Director for Norman Regional Health System since 2008, covering the Oklahoma Wound Center and the inpatient wound program including the Diabetic Limb Salvage Program.
-Dr. Howell is also the Wound Care Medical Director for Norman Specialty Hospital.
+Dr. Howell also served as Wound Care Medical Director for Norman Specialty Hospital for many years.
 She is the co-founder and chapter leader of the Oklahoma Metro Chapter of Save a Leg, Save a Life.
 This non-profit organization is dedicated to decreasing amputation rates.

 Dr. Rebecca Bloom, MD

 Dr. Bloom began practicing wound care in Tulsa in 2012.
 She is wound care and hyperbaric oxygen therapy trained.
 She serves as the medical director for Pryor Wound Center.
 She continues to work in emergency medicine part-time.